Pylons/pyramid/docs/narr/vhosting.rst

 Virtual Root Support
 --------------------

-:mod:`pyramid` also supports "virtual roots", which can be used in :term:`traversal` -based (but not :term:`URL dispatch` -based) applications.
+:app:`Pyramid` also supports "virtual roots", which can be used in :term:`traversal` -based (but not :term:`URL dispatch` -based) applications.

-Virtual root support is useful when you'd like to host some model in a :mod:`pyramid` object graph as an application under a URL pathname that does not include the model path itself.
+Virtual root support is useful when you'd like to host some model in a :app:`Pyramid` object graph as an application under a URL pathname that does not include the model path itself.
 For example, you might want to serve the object at the traversal path ``/cms`` as an application reachable via ``http://example.com/`` (as opposed to